rdegges/rdegges-blog/articles/2012/how-to-have-fun-programming.md

 The second step in practicing the warrior mindset is to battle your code.
-If you're working on a difficult problem, and can't find a solution--find a way to persevere. *Don't quit.* No matter how great the challenge, push through and do whatever it takes to win.
+If you're working on a difficult problem, and can't find a solution--find a way to persevere. *Don't quit*.
+No matter how great the challenge, push through and do whatever it takes to win.

 The sense of accomplishment and achievement you get after completing an